berniemackie97/memebot-go/docs/architecture.md

 - `paper_equity`: paper account equity (cash + positions).
 - `paper_position{symbol}`: open size per symbol.

 `metrics.Serve` exposes `/metrics` so dashboards can scrape the bot while it runs.
+Additionally, the paper daemon exposes an HTTP API on `:8081` providing `/paper/fills` and `/paper/account` for testers.

 ## Utilities